RetroAchievements/rcheevos/README.md

   RC_INVALID_LBOARD_FIELD = -17
 };
 ```

-### rc_operand_t
+### `rc_operand_t`

-An operand is the leaf node of RetroAchievements expressions, and can hold constant integer or floating-point values, the address of a value in the memory of the system being emulated, or a reference to the Lua function that will be called to provide its value.
+An operand is the leaf node of RetroAchievements expressions, and can hold one of the following:
+* constant integer or floating-point values,
+* a memory address of the system being emulated,
+* or a reference to the Lua function that will be called to provide its value.

 ```c
 typedef struct {